 S.No.
 Description

-1 Name of Scheme ESOP 2017
+1 Name of Scheme ESOP 201 ESOP 2017

 2 Total Number of Options approved under the ESOP Plan/Scheme 1271309 option (4% of total paid up share capital)

 3 Shareholders' Approval date 11 th August 2017

-4 Maximum term of options granted 5 years
+4 Maximum term of options granted 5 years 5 years

 5 Source of Shares Primary

-6 Method of Settlement Equity Settlement
+6 Method of Settlement Equity Sett tlement

-7 Vesting Requirements Options:- - Vesting period shall commence after 1 (One) year from the date of grant of Options and may extend upto 5 (Five) years from the date of grant in following manner:-
+7 Vesting Requirements - Ve Options:- - Vesting period shall commence after 1 (One) year from the date of grant of Options and may extend upto 5 (Five) years from the date of grant in following manner:-

 S. No. Entitlement When

-1 30% of entitlement
+1 30% of entitlement At the end of 1st year

-2 30% of entitlement ,
+2 30% of entitlement At the end of 2 nd year

-3 40% of entitlement ,
+3 40% of entitlement At the end of 3 rd year

-Actual Vesting of performance in the hands of the Employee may further be evaluated on the basis of the grade of the Employee, in Annual Performance Appraisa system of the Company.
-The Nomination and Remuneration Committee shall have the power to modify or accelerate the vesting schedule on a case-to-case basis subject to the minimum gap of 1 (One) Year between the grant and firs vesting.
-The vesting Plan can be different for different sets of Employees.
-The options which get lapsed due to Performance Appraisal in any of the vesting, will get lapsed from the hands of the Employee and will add-back to the pool of ungranted options of this Plan, and will be available for further grants under the Plan.
+En gra sy: - Th ha sc: mi ve - Th En - Th Ap ha un nployee may further be ade of the Employee, in stem of the Company.
+The Nomination and Reve the power to mode hedule on a case-to nimum gap of 1 (One) Yesting.
+The vesting Plan can be apployees.
+The options which get options which get ands of the Employee a rmance in the hands of the evaluated on the basis of the Annual Performance Appraisal emuneration Committee shall lify or accelerate the vesting ocase basis subject to the Year between the grant and first e different for different sets of lapsed due to Performance esting, will get lapsed from the and will add-back to the pool of Plan, and will be available for Plan.